 For me, getting up and starting my day long before my kids get up is essential.
 When I don’t, I tend to blow it in some way, which is never any good at all.

 The perfect counterpart to an amazing evening routine is a morning routine.
 You can grab my morning routine templates – one with a suggested morning routine as well as a blank one.
 Just tell us where to send it!

 While my quiet time in the morning is essential to me, it doesn’t just start there.
 It actually starts the night before.

-In all actuality, I treasure my quiet time in the morning, but I really love my quiet time at night, too, even though I’ve got kids who are staying up later and later as they get older.
+In all actuality, I treasure my quiet time in the morning, but I really love my quiet time at night.
+Even though I’ve got kids who are staying up later and later as they get older, I still need to make my evening routine happen.
 There is just something I love about doing some planning, housework, and even cooking in the kitchen at night when the house is quiet, or at least mostly quiet.

 Just like I find it so important to have a morning routine, I have come to discover the importance of a nightly routine as well.

 Having an evening routine checklist is such an important part of a great evening routine.